philipfoster/rhsso-login/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a demo of Red Hat SSO (Keycloak) authentication with ReactJS. <br />

-## Available Scripts
+## Available Run Scripts

 In the project directory, you can run: